 - EndCity, Fortress, Mansion, Mineshaft, Monument, Stronghold, Temple and Village

 Will return a message that reads what structure was located and its coordinates, assuming you are in the same dimension.

-- Now block 100% of damage in melee combat, increased from 66%.
+- Minecraft shields now block 100% of damage in melee combat, increased from 66%.
 This has some added benefits: